The Barn @ Alfold

 also accounts for a large chunk of our menu, be it our famous slow

-roasted Lamb, our succulent Fillet Steak or Steak and Kidney Pies (not
+amazing), or our succulent Fillet Steak or Steak and Kidney Pies (not

 for the faint hearted).
 Don't worry if you are vegetarian, give us an idea of what you like when you book and Fran will do her best to make it for you.